 Software developers, web application developers, software engineers, and quality assurance testers are few tech jobs sought after in the industry.
 It is not such a shock because technology is gaining traction in every aspect of our lives.

 Full Scale is one of those companies.
-The company has been recruiting IT talents and posting QA analyst jobs for potential seekers for three years.
+The company has been recruiting IT talent and posting QA analyst jobs for potential seekers for three years.
 If you are tech-savvy and love focusing on details and solving problems, this tech job might be for you.
 But first, let’s dig into the details, such as the quality assurance job description, roles, and responsibilities.

 What is a Quality Assurance Analyst